 Focus on Quality Control in Medical Translation

-Our Life Sciences clients have stringent needs regarding quality and often require complex auditing procedures to prove that our quality systems comply with their requirements.
-Paspartu has successfully undergone on-site and online audits conducted by pharma and CROs major companies, confirming its position as leading Life Sciences translation and localization provider.
+Our Life Sciences clients have stringent requirements regarding quality and often apply complex auditing procedures to verify that our quality systems comply with their requirements.
+Paspartu has successfully undergone on-site and online audits conducted by major pharma and CROs companies, confirming its position as leading Life Sciences translation and localization provider.

-Paspartu applies a variety of quality check points, either standardized or tailored for specific projects or types of documents.
+Paspartu applies a variety of quality check points in the translation process, either standardized or tailored for specific projects or types of documents.

 Back translation for clinical trials documentation – we use back translation as a special quality control tool for clinical trials documentation such as Patient Reported Outcomes, Informed Consent Forms, technical manuals and other highly sensitive documents where translation mistakes can cause major issues (as important decisions regarding human health and safety are taken based on the translated texts).